jsbursik/MarlinEnder/README.md

 The board I'm using is the BIGTREETECH SKR Mini E3 V1.2 using the BLtouch as the Z endstop.

 Some of these settings WILL NOT work for you.
-Specifically the Z offset and the VREF's set in Configuration_adv.h for the TMC2209's.
+I have customized probe offsets, drivers, vref's, lin_adv, etc...

 # Bed Size